Exploring the Focusing Mechanism of the NuMI Horn Magnets: Beam Response Measurement

-Figures~\ref{fig:xslope} and~\ref{fig:yslope} show the measured slope for horizontal and vertical beam scans from the fitting analysis as a function of the horn current, respectively.
-A solid line is a result of linear fitting of the measured slope while a dashed line is the simulated slope by using the full model simulation.
-It is found that the slope is proportional to the horn current in the measurement and the simulation.
-The linear horn current dependence is predicted by the analytical model in Eq.~\ref{eq:multipole}.
+Figures~\ref{fig:xhorndep} and~\ref{fig:yhorndep} show the fitted horizontal and vertical muon beam centroids as a function of proton beam position for horn currents of $200$, $195$, $190$, and $180$\,kA, respectively.
+Figures~\ref{fig:xslope} and~\ref{fig:yslope} show the measured slopes from horizontal and vertical beam scans as a function of horn current, respectively.
+Solid lines represent linear fits to the measured data, while dashed lines show predictions from the full model simulation.
+Both measurement and simulation indicate that the slope is proportional to the horn current, consistent with expectations from the analytical models, where the transverse kick is linear in current.
+Note that the slope variation reflects changes in the focusing strength and corresponding magnification factor.

-Overall, the full model simulation reproduces the measured slope well.
-However, the simulation does not include two background processes~\cite{Loiacono2010}.
-A delta-ray which is generated in the material by interacting with high energy muons affects the muon monitor signal.
-Elastically scattered protons from the target produce additional particles in the absorber.
-Those background processes are included in a new simulation study.
-Fine tuning of the full model simulation does not affect the beam centroid result, but changes the muon beam profile.
-Further simulation study of these effects is in progress.
+Overall, the full model simulation reproduces the measured trend well.
+However, it is important to note that the simulation does not include the delta-ray production~\cite{Loiacono2010}, which may influence the muon monitor signals.
+Although a dedicated delta-ray model is not currently enabled, the delta-ray yield is expected to be negligible for the present analysis.
+Additionally, potential effects from misalignment of beam components are not considered in this study and should be evaluated in future work.
+Another possible source of discrepancy is the imperfect modeling of the hadron interactions in the simulation.
+Extensive efforts by experiments such as NA49~\cite{NA49}, NA61~\cite{NA61}, HARP~\cite{HARP,HARP2}, MIPP~\cite{MIPP}, and EMPHATIC~\cite{EMPHATIC}, have significantly contributed to improving the accuracy of hadronic interaction models.